Inductive Bias of Multi-Channel Linear Convolutional Networks with Bounded Weight Norm: Main technical tool: SDP formulation of induced regularizer

-Aside from general bounds on the $\RkCoutOp{\KerSize}{\COut}$, the SDP formulation can also be used to analyze the behavior of the induced regularizer of special classes of vectors.
-One interesting case is of \textit{patterned vectors} described as follows: Consider vectors of the form $\ParVec(\Pattern) = [\Pattern, \Pattern, \ldots, \Pattern]\in\bR^\Dim$ comprised of repetitions of a $\SmallDim$ dimensional pattern $\Pattern\in\bR^\SmallDim$.
-Linear predictors with such repeated patterns incorporate the useful property of invariance to periodic translations.
+Aside from general bounds on $\RkCoutOp{\KerSize}{\COut}$, the SDP formulation can also be used to analyze the behavior of the induced regularizer of special classes of vectors.
+One interesting case is of \textit{patterned vectors} described as follows: Consider vectors of the form $\ParVec(\Pattern) = [\Pattern, \Pattern, \ldots, \Pattern]\in\bR^\Dim$ consisting of repetitions of a $\SmallDim$ dimensional pattern $\Pattern\in\bR^\SmallDim$.
+A useful property of linear predictors of this form is that they incorporate invariance to periodic translations.